Arjun941/Mythic/README.md

 # 🎴 Mythic

-**Transform photos into unique trading cards with AI-powered stats and details.**

 Mythic is a web application that lets you upload an image and instantly generate a trading card.
 It uses Google’s Gemini AI to analyze the photo, create meaningful stats, assign icons, and generate a short description.

----

 ## ✨ Features